 Mental illness can extract a heavy toll – both human and economic.
 Serious mental health issues cost Australian businesses a staggering $10.9 billion annually in absenteeism, reduced productivity and compensation claims.

-Since 2009, the date of 13 September has been dedicated to this cause, thanks to R U OK Day.
-It’s a national day of action dedicated to reminding each of us to ask family, friends and colleagues the question, "Are you okay?"
+Since 2009, R U OK?
+Day has been held each September.
+It’s a national day of action dedicated to reminding each of us to ask family, friends and colleagues the question, "Are you OK?"

 Why?
 Because connecting regularly and with meaning is one thing everyone can do to support anyone struggling with mental health.
 The principle behind this day of awareness is ‘a conversation can change a life.’
 We don't need to be an expert – just a good friend and a great listener.

-Deputy CEO of national charity, SANE Australia, Dr Michelle Blanchard emphasises how conversations about mental health should not just be restricted to 13 September.
+Deputy CEO of national charity, SANE Australia, Dr Michelle Blanchard emphasises how conversations about mental health should not just be restricted to one date in September.

 “The most important thing we can do is ensure that the momentum of R U OK?
 Day carries on throughout the year,” says Michelle.
 “Days like this are great for opening up a conversation, but we need to be open to those conversations all year round.”